EntimemaInsight/Monthly-Review-Credit-Card-Company-Analysis-with-Power-BI/README.md

 # Monthly Review: Credit Card Company Analysis with Power BI

-This repository contains a Power BI presentation project that provides a monthly review of credit card sales data from a credit card company.
+This repository contains a Power BI presentation project that provides a monthly review of a credit card company.
 The presentation includes revenue, collection, sales and withdrawal vs. collection analyses to provide insights and recommendations for the company's future strategy.
 The project includes the following components:

 - A Power BI file that includes multiple visualizations and interactive dashboards.
 - Monthly sample data files in Excel format, which contains the data used in the project.